jbrucker/currency-converter/README.md

 such as getting the HTTP response code, so use a cast.

 If the request succeeds, it will return Response Code 200 (OK).
-The HttpURLConnection class has named constants for all the response codes, so we can write:
+The HttpURLConnection class has named constants for all the HTTP response codes, so we can write:
 ```java
     int respcode = conn.getResponseCode();